PlainTextTools/plain-text-table/user_manual/README.md

 ![An example table filled with data](table_example.png)

+With the context menu in each cell, the text alignment (vertical and horizontal) can be set.
+Those properties are reflected in the output.

 ## Type option

 With the type menu you can influence the type of table you want to obtain.